api-platform/api-platform/README.md

   **your preferred client-side technologies**!
 Tested and approved with **AngularJS** (integration included), **Ionic**, **React** and **native mobile** apps

-Dunglas's API platform embraces open web standards (JSON-LD, Hydra, JWT, OAuth, HTTP, HTML5...) and the [Linked Data][27] movement.
+API Platform embraces open web standards (JSON-LD, Hydra, JWT, OAuth, HTTP, HTML5...) and the [Linked Data][27] movement.
 Your API will automatically expose structured data in Schema.org/JSON-LD.
-It means that your Dunglas's API platform application is usable **out of the box** with technologies of the semantic web.
+It means that your API Platform application is usable **out of the box** with technologies of the semantic web.

 It also means that **your SEO will be improved** because **[Google recommends these formats][28]**.
 And yes, Google crawls full-Javascript applications [as well as old-fashioned ones][29].

-Last but not least, Dunglas's API platform is built on top of the [Symfony][5] full-stack framework and follows its best practices.
+Last but not least, API Platform is built on top of the [Symfony][5] full-stack framework and follows its best practices.
 It means than you can:

-* use **thousands of Symfony bundles** with API platform
+* use **thousands of Symfony bundles** with API Platform
-* integrate API platform in **any existing Symfony application**
+* integrate API Platform in **any existing Symfony application**
 * reuse **all your Symfony skills** and benefit of the incredible amount of Symfony documentation available
 * enjoy the popular [Doctrine ORM][6] (used by default, but fully optional: you can